top of page

 Coastal Relationalities and Regeneration

-Meet the Stars
+Our Work: Meet the Constellation

 The project conceives of each partner community as a star in a learning constellation, united by their common goals to improve Indigenous lives, enable Indigenous communities to uphold their ancestral responsibilities, and amplify Indigenous resurgence.

-Baawiting & Bkejwanong
+Baawiting, Gnoozhekaaning & Bkejwanong

 Our Anishinaabe partners are based in the Great Lakes region, on both sides of the settler border.
 They formed Ojiibikan, a non-profit organization with members from Bkejwanong, Gnoozhekaaning, and Baawiting.
+They are also revitalizing Anishinaabe language and culture through schools.

 Hawaiʻi